 From the Pier you can get a lovely view along Brighton’s sea front.
 You can also see the burnt remains of the West Pier which was destroyed in two separate arson attacks in 2003.
 By the West Pier is Brighton’s newest attraction: the British Airways i360 observation deck.
 It stands 162m tall and carries up to 200 people in its circular pod.
-We didn’t try this out as it was a bit too far for the Cub to walk but it does look like a fun experience.
+We didn’t try this out as it was a bit too far for our daughter to walk but it does look like a fun experience.

-The Cub was too small to go on any of the rides at the end of the Pier but taller children would have a blast.
+Our girl was too small to go on any of the rides at the end of the Pier but taller children would have a blast.
 There are some white knuckle rides as well as some more gentle ones.
 It didn’t look cheap though and if you plan on going on more than a couple, a wristband would be more economical.

 The husband and I enjoyed the retro feel of the Pier – it looks as though life here has barely changed for decades.
 All the striped deckchairs and arcades added to the very English seaside vibe.

 After our walk on the Pier we went in search of ice-cream which we found just across the road in a lovely little shop.
 As you can see from the photo, we all thought it was delicious…

 We then began to slowly walk through the streets back to the car.
 Brighton has the usual high street shops but also has a series of winding narrow streets called the Lanes filled with independent shops.
 Many of these shops are jewellers but we also passed a fun looking chocolate shop and plenty of souvenir shops.
 This area is lots of fun to wander through but you could also spend quite a bit in some of those jewellery shops if you were so inclined.